axelmy318/express-ts-validator/README.md

 ## Checklist
 - [x] Support for list validation
 - [x] Support for objects validation
+- [x] Ability to match on regex for string types
+- [x] Min and max values for numbers
 - [ ] Support for momentjs (choosing between dayjs and momentjs)